Ikebana International (I.I.) is a worldwide, nonprofit organization dedicated to the promotion and appreciation of ikebana,

 Materials and supplies needed:

-● Moribana container (flat bottom with low sides) diameter of your choice, can be round, square,oval, etc.
+● Moribana container (flat bottom with low sides) 10-13 inch diameter, can be round, square,oval, etc.

 ● Hasami (shears)